00H00W/se_project_express/README.md

 - Create a MongoDB database for storing clothing items and users with schemas.
 - Format routes for the API using multiple routers to keep code clean.
-- Setup controllers for the user and item databases that implement CRUD.
+- Define controllers for the user and item databases that implement CRUD.
+- Account managing with email and password hashing.
+- Creates login tokens for controller authorization.
 - Error catching and response.

 ## Tech stack